agvxov/cursed_c/README.md

 # Cursed C
-> An attempt to create the worst C program ever by repeatedly abusing obsecure features.
+> An attempt to create the worst C program ever by repeatedly abusing obscure features.
 See `c.c` for the core code.
-Note that there are no version restrains were inposed and extensions are also included.
+Note that there are no version restraints were imposed and extensions are also included.

 ## Rationale